 - Any student who drops or withdraws from NSG 106 or NSG 200 must also drop or withdraw from NSG 100 due to the inability to complete clinical requirements. - A student may continue in NSG 200 regardless of dropping or withdrawing from NSG 100 and/or NSG 106. - Students who are not successful in any first semester nursing (NSG) course must reapply to the nursing program.
-Re-enrollment must occur no later than three years from successful completion of NSG 100 or 115, otherwise the student will have to repeat all nursing courses.

-- Any student who drops or withdraws from NSG 252 or NSG 270 must withdraw from the other course as they are corequisites. - A student earning less than a "C" or who withdrew from a course past the first semester and wishes to reenter the nursing curriculum (e.g., NSG 152, 170, 210, 211, 230, 252, 270) must write a letter to the Program Coordinator requesting readmission in the semester prior to the semester of enrollment.
+Re-enrollment must occur no later than three years from successful completion of any other first semester nursing course otherwise the student will have to repeat all nursing courses. - A student earning less than a "C" or who withdrew from a course past the first semester and wishes to reenter the nursing curriculum (e.g., NSG 152, 170, 210, 211, 230, 252, 270) must write a letter to the Program Coordinator requesting readmission in the semester prior to the semester of enrollment.
 The nursing faculty will consider each student's application for readmission and the decision to readmit will be based on additional requested data, prior performance in the nursing program, and space availability.
 The program coordinator may require a student who is readmitted to complete a skills competency course or demonstrate competency in critical nursing skills before progressing to the next level. - A Track 1 or 3 student who has two academic failures (grades below a "C") in nursing courses in two separate semesters will be ineligible for re-enrollment in the program.
-A student in this circumstance can obtain an LPN and apply to either Track 2 or Track 4 advanced placement options for LPNs.
-A Track 2 or 4 student who has two academic failures in nursing course in two separate semesters will be ineligible for re-enrollment in the program. - According to the VCCS Policy 5.7.4, "A student will normally be limited to two enrollments in the same credit course."
-Students seeking approval of any exception to this policy must complete an enrollment request form and send it to the program coordinator.
+A student in this circumstance can obtain an LPN and apply to either Track 2 or Track 4 advanced placement options for LPNs or will be ineligible for re-enrollment in the program for 3 years and will have to repeat all courses taken previously.
+A Track 2 or 4 student who has two academic failures in nursing courses in two separate semesters will be ineligible for re-enrollment in the program for 3 years and will have to repeat all courses taken previously. - According to the VCCS Policy 5.7.4, "A student will normally be limited to two enrollments in the same credit course."
+Students seeking approval of any exception to this policy must complete an enrollment request form and send it to the dean of health sciences.